-Tackling the source of stress head on is always advisable so, whether its colleagues, friends or family, talk to those around you about how you are feeling.
-After this you could also turn to a combination of Passiflora and magnesium to help calm your physical symptoms down.
+Tackling the source of stress head-on is always advisable so, whether its colleagues, friends or family, talk to those around you about how you are feeling.
+After this, you could also turn to a combination of Passiflora, Lemon balm and zinc to help calm your physical symptoms down.

 Also, as our digestive processes are inhibited by stress, our levels of magnesium tend to decline.
-Therefore, at this point it is also important to top up our levels of this mineral.
+Therefore, at this point, it can also be helpful to top up our levels of this mineral.

-When it comes to magnesium supplements, there are quite a lot to choose from however, we can rely on our friends over at Jan de Vries to supply us with a top quality one.
-My personal favourite is Floradix's Magnesium Liquid Mineral as this is one of the quickest ways to deliver the mineral to the body.
+When it comes to magnesium supplements, there are quite a lot to choose from, however, we frequently recommend a liquid one as this is one of the quickest ways to deliver the mineral to the body.
 As the magnesium comes in liquid form it bypasses the digestive system and is instead absorbed straight into the body.

 However, although stress often leads to diarrhoea, we must bear in mind that it is not the only cause so how else can we address the problem?

-Well, our Tormentil complex works to reduce irritation in the bowel and so works to ease diarrhoea.
+Well, the herb tormentil has been used traditionally to help reduce irritation in the bowel and so works to ease diarrhoea.
 Nevertheless, this shouldn’t be used if there is constipation present alongside diarrhoea.
-That’s because longstanding constipation causes diarrhoea so if you suffer from alternating constipation and diarrhoea, it’s best to treat the constipation first.
+That’s because longstanding constipation causes diarrhoea so if you suffer from alternating constipation and diarrhoea, it’s best to treat constipation first.

 Again, from diet to dehydration, there are so many things that can bring on constipation.
 If you experience this problem my advice would be to drink plenty of water – and no, tea and coffee do not count!
 In fact, these things are actually likely to make the problem worse so opt for plain water instead.

 Many people are told that they have an overgrowth of unfriendly bacteria in their intestines and this is at the root of their digestive problems.
 In reality though, it is often poor digestion that allows Candida (a perfectly normal resident in the gut) to get above itself and start rampaging about.
-This means adopting a healthy diet with lots of the tips as mentioned above, plus lots of fresh foods including vegetables, fruit and coconut oil too!
+This means adopting a healthy diet with lots of the tips as mentioned above, plus lots of fresh foods including vegetables, fruit and coconut oil too can be useful.

 Also, just as is the case with diarrhoea, stress can contribute to candida because digestion simply doesn’t work very effectively at this time.
 So, get tackling the things that are causing you stress to help curb candida!

-However, the immune system also plays a part in keeping fungal infestations at bay so it’s crucial to keep this in tip-top condition!
+Finally, interestingly, the immune system also plays a part in keeping fungal infestations at bay so it’s crucial to keep this in tip-top condition!
 Echinaforce, which contains fresh Echinacea drops, is perfect for keeping the symptoms of colds and flus at bay if you feel you need a little extra support in this area.

 Here at A.Vogel we often recommend Silicol gel for those suffering from digestive issues like heartburn or those relating to IBS including flatulence or bowel discomfort.
-This solution contains silicic acid and oxygen which soothes the stomach and intestine.
-However, it also binds to toxins and pathogens to help facilitate their safe removal from the body.
+This solution contains silicic acid and oxygen which soothes the stomach and intestine quickly but also binds to any toxins and pathogens to help facilitate their safe removal from the body.

 Article originally published on 27 February 2015 (updated on 13 September 2018)